dtudk/pythonsupport-page/docs/install/windows/automated.rst

     #.
-        Once you see Windows PowerShell, on the right hand side you can select *Run as Administrator*.
+        Once you see Windows PowerShell on the right-hand side, you can select *Run as Administrator*.
         If not, right-click the icon and select :menuselection:`Run as Administrator`.

         .. image:: /images/install/windows-ps-run-admin.png
             :width: 400